 “What?”
 I sputtered.

 “Yeah, I mean it’s so much work to take the kids.
 It’s expensive, it’s a headache, and it’s not relaxing.
 I’m all about taking my own solo mini-vacation, later.
-You want to get away more than I do, right now, anyway.”
+You want to get away more than I do, right now, anyway.
+Seems to me child-less travel is the best kind of travel.”

 “So you just go for a couple days.”